NarendraPatwardhan/earthly/docs/basics/part-1-a-simple-earthfile.md

 ## Creating Our First Targets
 Earthly aims to replace Dockerfile, makefile, bash scripts and more.
 We can take all the setup, configuration and build steps we'd normally define in those files and put them in our Earthfile in the form of `targets`.

-Let's start by defining a target to build our simple Go app.
-(This target may be invoked from the command line as `earthly +build`.)
+Let's start by defining a target to build our simple Go app. **When we run Earthly, we can tell it to execute a target by passing a plus for target (+) and then the target name.** So we'll be able to run our target with `earthly +build`.

 ```Dockerfile
 build: